ryands17/cloud-resume/packages/resume/data/authors/default.md

 In my spare time, I write blogs on [Dev Community](https://dev.to/ryands17) on things like React, Node, and AWS.
 I hope to help others with these posts so that they get an easy way of doing the things that I experienced.

+This portfolio is deployed on S3 served via CloudFront and all the resources are managed via the CDK.
+I also have added a [Lambda@Edge](https://aws.amazon.com/lambda/edge/) function for granular caching and used a Custom Resource to fetch the ACM ARN (in `us-east-1`) to add an SSL certificate to CloudFront for my custom domain.

 ### What I do to keep myself sane

 I love to play the Guitar, Ukulele and I'm up for a jamming session if you'd like.
 I also enjoy reading books/blogs especially about life, principles and the world in general.
 I also play snooker and follow the game closely.
 Travelling is one of my favourites and I love exploring places.